 Table 15: Routine Data Activities

 Updates consist of inserting or updating data in the database can be performed as needed.
 Updates should be scripted with sufficient error handling and rollback logic to handle expected and unexpected errors during execution while protecting data integrity.
-Examples of scriptable updates include changes to health factors, program data, or Veteran data.
-Data changes require expertise in SQL and the eScreening schema (see project schema document).
-Updates should be performed by qualified DBAs as requested by eScreening program coordinators.
+Data changes require expertise in SQL and the IRDS schema (see project schema document).
+Updates should be performed by qualified DBAs as requested by IRDS program coordinators.

-Extracts consist of exporting data for analysis.
-It is expected that OIA will periodically (perhaps monthly) extract Veteran assessment data or metadata for use in external systems.
-Extracts can be performed via the eScreening user interface or via SQL scripts against the database.
-Scripting extracts requires knowledge of the eScreening schema and should be performed by qualified DBAs.
-Once the script is created by the DBA, it can be run by authorized individuals with shell-level access to the system as specified by program administrators.

-Purging consists of deleting or tombstoning data in the database via SQL scripts.
-Purging requires knowledge of the eScreening schema and should be performed by qualified DBAs.
-Purging requires authorization by program administrators.
-Warning: Purging removes data from the system and should only be performed after taking a database backup and via express authorization of program administrators.

 Scheduled Maintenance

 Scheduled maintenance will be performed as authorized by program administrators.
 Currently, there is no schedule for maintenance.